-This is part of an email I got from my friend Jen.
+Part of an email I got from my friend Jen.

-I had asked about her creative practice.
+I asked about her creative practice.

-This is an (edited) excerpt of her response.
+Sharing an excerpt from her response.

 "You have to pursue what you find interesting - and the more you start to compromise along the way, the more these decisions are really hard to separate from who you are becoming.
 Because as you compromise for situations, others (etc) you end up living the compromise, so it can't help but become a part of you.